 Last, but not least, B2B is becoming cool-er.
 Because of the consumerization of enterprise software, business users have come to expect the same kind of user experience that they get in B2C in B2B.
-More and more exciting B2B products like Slack, Box or Intercom are coming up each year, and they’re attracting more and more attention.
-Even companies like Dropbox and Facebook are slowly transitioning to more B2B services because they realize there’s a lot of money in B2B.
+More and more exciting B2B SaaS products like Slack, Box or Intercom are coming up each year, and they’re attracting more and more attention.
+Even top SaaS companies like Dropbox are slowly transitioning to more B2B services because they realize there’s a lot of money in B2B SaaS sales.

 As an entrepreneur, if you’re willing to dig deep into the value chain and the needs of the market, you can find opportunities for breakout products.
-You just need the patience and the dedication to do the research.
-There’s countless opportunities in B2B, and that’s why it’s truly exciting. :-)
+You just need the patience and the dedication to do the research, find product-market fit, and get case studies.
+There’s countless opportunities in B2B, and that’s why it’s truly exciting. 🙂

 Now that you know what is B2B SaaS, and know why it’s exciting.
 Check out the Lean B2B Masterclass to learn how to start a B2B business.